Trick play, FG lift No. 21 Navy over Kansas State 20-17

-Navy went 3-10 last year and matched the second-biggest season-to-season improvement in win-loss record of any team in Football Bowl Subdivision history.
-Hawaii owns the record by going 9-4 in 1999 after finishing 0-12 in 1998.

-The Mids made that dramatic turnaround thanks largely to Perry, who capped a brilliant senior season with 28 carries and a touchdown pass.
+“Sometimes you just go with your gut,” Navy coach Ken Niumatalolo said.
+“You have all this analytics stuff and all these sheets, but sometimes you’ve got to go with your gut and roll with it.”

+Perry was named the Liberty Bowl most valuable player after rushing for 213 yards and throwing a touchdown pass.

-Perry ran for 2,017 yards this season to set a Football Bowl Subdivision record for yards rushing by quarterback.
-The record had been owned by Jordan Lynch, who ran for 1,920 yards for Northern Illinois in 2013.
+Perry ran for 2,017 yards this year to set a Football Bowl Subdivision record by a quarterback.
+The mark had been owned by Jordan Lynch, who ran for 1,920 yards for Northern Illinois in 2013.

+Navy tied a program record for wins.
+The Mids also went 11-2 in 2015.

+“Everything that’s happened this year is not surprising to me because they did the work, they paid the price,” Niumatalolo said.
+“They did everything that was asked of them.
+I couldn’t be more happy for a group of young men.”

-Navy dominated much of the game but wasted a couple of opportunities to put it away.
-The Mids led 17-10 late in the third quarter when a holding penalty on Billy Honaker wiped out a 31-yard run by Perry that would have given them first-and-goal at the 2.
+Navy outgained Kansas State 421-170 but wasted a couple of opportunities to put the game away.
+The Mids led 17-10 late in the third quarter when a holding penalty wiped out a 31-yard run by Perry that would have given them first-and-goal at the 2.
 Navy ended up punting.

-Nichols then sent a 38-yard field goal attempt wide left with 8:26 left in the game.
-At that point, Navy was outgaining Kansas State 351-83 but only led 17-10.
+Nichols then sent his 38-yard field goal attempt wide left with 8:26 left in the game.

 Kansas State finally got its offense going at that point, as Skylar Thompson connected with Wykeen Gill on a 15-yard completion and a 42-yard pass on back-to-back plays.
 Those long gains set up Thompson’s 1-yard sneak that tied the game with 5:14 left.